swiftwasm/blog.swiftwasm.org/Content/posts/5-5-released.md

 ```

 In this case, when `button` element is removed from the main DOM tree, it cannot be deallocated.
-The `onlick` closure is still referenced by the button itself.
+The `onclick` closure is still referenced by the button itself.
 These reference cycles can be resolved
 with the usual `weak` captures you're probably used to writing in your AppKit and UIKit code.

 ## Tokamak